-Factors Affecting 100% Acrylic or Latex Paint Touch-Ups
+Factors & Causes Affecting Latex Paint Touch-Ups

-How many times has it happened having the same can of paint used a few years before, touching up same color, it does not match?
+Many reasons why Latex paint touch-ups are caused, being needed, whether your painting inside or outside.
+How many times has it happened; Having the same can of paint used a few years before, touching up same color, it does not match?

-A. How Paint Appearance Can Differ
+How Paint Appearance Can Differ

-- Color: The hue of the subsequently applied paint could be lighter or darker, if not adequately re-mixed on original painting, or newer one.
+Color: The hue of the subsequently applied paint could be lighter or darker, if not adequately re-mixed on original painting, or newer one.
 Both times, latex paint needs to be mixed thoroughly for at least 5 minutes.

-- Sheen: Sheen or Gloss can be different from areas surrounding newer touched up areas from just being fresh-newer to older and duller painted areas.
+Sheen: Sheen or Gloss can be different from areas surrounding newer touched up areas from just being fresh-newer to older and duller painted areas.
 What's found to help is wetting the painting area first, lightly going over with paint.

-- Mill Thickness: Touch-up can be noticeably different, depending on how much build up of paint is laying on top of older.
+Mill Thickness: Touch-up can be noticeably different, depending on how much build up of paint is laying on top of older.
 Good way to elevate this, is to "Feather" out the area, brushing to a dry layer on all edges.

-B. Variables that can Contribute to Touch-up Problems:
+Variables That Can Contribute to Touch-up Problems

-- Applying paint at different temperatures: Touching up at an extreme different temperature hotter or colder can see a difference once the paint has dried.
+Applying paint at different temperatures: Touching up at an extreme different temperature hotter or colder can see a difference once the paint has dried.
 Try painting during same temperatures, or close to the same.

 Different ways of application.
-This happens generally on smooth surfaces such as exterior doors, and schedule 5 drywall surfaces which are slick smooth walls.
+This happens generally on smooth surfaces such as painting exterior doors, and schedule 5 drywall surfaces which are slick smooth walls.
 Way to help, is spray back into container the extra paint, sealing up, to use at a later time.
-A previously sprayed paint will look closer to the same as before, even brushed if sprayed and saved into container to re-use.
+A previously sprayed paint will look closer to the same as before, putting air into formulation, even brushed if sprayed and saved into container to re-use.

-C. Tips for Avoiding Touch-up Problems:
+Tips for Avoiding House Paint, Touch-up Problems

-- Apply PVA primer before drywall texture, allowing texture to go on uniform-ally and consistent in nature.
+Apply PVA primer before drywall texture, allowing texture to go on uniform-ally and consistent in nature.

-- Apply PVA primer after texture, sealing the porosity of drywall, allowing paint coating to lay evenly.
+Apply PVA primer after texture, sealing the porosity of drywall, allowing paint coating to lay evenly.

-- Back-rolling is helpful after spraying, actually dunking roller into paint, and not dry rolling.
+Back-rolling is helpful after spraying, actually dunking roller into paint, and not dry rolling.
 This lays more paint on surface, giving a very small textured look called stipple.
 This allows touch-ups to be done much easier, down the road.
 On flat and smooth drywall, a 1/2" roller skin should be used acquiring that stipple look.

-Keeping the Sheen Constant Painting New Drywall
+Keep Paint Sheen Consistent Painting New Drywall

 - To be floated or smoothed, and edges sanded, not having dimples, cracks, or ridges.